Let’s grade William Mitchell’s 1970s car designs

 I suppose that I could have included the 1979 E-bodies, but they came out after Mitchell retired and so could have plausibly been tinkered with by his successor.
 And if they weren’t?
 I was too weary to write about the bustlebacked Seville.
 Sigh.

 Only the 1977 big Cadillac had entirely unique sheetmetal.
-That strikes me as a big change for GM because it meant that the other divisions could no longer give their cars exclusive design cues such as Buick’s sweepspear.
+That strikes me as a major change for GM because it meant that the other divisions could no longer give their cars exclusive design cues such as Buick’s sweepspear.
 Thus began the downward slide toward badge engineering that undercut the whole rationale for fielding five passenger-car brands in the United States.

 Styling is ultimately subjective, so if you wish to call the 1973 Monte Carlo a work of art, so be it.
 I subscribe to Paul Niedermeyer’s (2014) assessment.
 He said the car’s styling was “downright bizarre, like the victim of a botched breast and hip augmentation.”